History of Carlos Boozer in Timeline

 In 2007, Carlos Boozer did not compete in the FIBA Americas Championship due to his wife's pregnancy.

-2007: Bone Marrow Transplant for Carmani
+2007: Carmani Bone Marrow Transplant

-In 2007, Carmani, Carlos Boozer's child, had a bone marrow transplant to treat sickle-cell disease.
+In 2007, Carlos Boozer's child, Carmani, had a bone marrow transplant to treat sickle-cell disease.

 February 13, 2008: First Career Triple-Double